oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

 * _Host Path Persistent Volumes:_ If using a `hostPath` persistent volume, then it must be available on all worker nodes in the cluster and have read/write/many permissions for all container/pods in the WebLogic Server deployment.
 Be aware that many cloud provider's volume providers may not support volumes across availability zones.
 You may want to use NFS or a clustered file system to work around this limitation.

-* _Security Note:_ The `USER_MEM_ARGS` environment variable defaults to `-XX:+UseContainerSupport -Djava.security.egd=file:/dev/./urandom` in all WebLogic Server pods and the WebLogic introspection job.
+* _Security Note:_ The `USER_MEM_ARGS` environment variable defaults to `-Djava.security.egd=file:/dev/./urandom` in all WebLogic Server pods and the WebLogic introspection job.
 It can be explicitly set to another value in your domain resource YAML file using the `env` attribute under the `serverPod` configuration.

+* _JVM Memory and Java Option Arguments:_ The following environment variables can be used to customize the JVM memory and Java options for both the WebLogic Managed Servers and Node Manager instances:

+    * `JAVA_OPTIONS` - Java options for starting WebLogic Server
+    * `USER_MEM_ARGS` - JVM mem args for starting WebLogic Server
+    * `NODEMGR_JAVA_OPTIONS` - Java options for starting Node Manager instance
+    * `NODEMGR_MEM_ARGS` - JVM mem args for starting Node Manager instance

+    For more information, see [Domain resource]({{< relref "/userguide/managing-domains/domain-resource/_index.md" >}}).

 The following features are **not** certified or supported in this release: